The Blue Ridge foothills of Surry County are rich in kayak and canoe waters.

 The Mitchell River's headwaters are in the far western section of Surry County near Wilkes County line.
-The first access point is located just below the Mitchell's delayed harvest trout waters and Kapp's Mill Dam.
+The first access point is located just below the Mitchell's delayed harvest trout waters.
 From there, it is 13.7 miles mostly rural, undeveloped miles until it reaches the Yadkin River at the Burch Station access east of Elkin.

 The water in the Mitchell River receives some of the highest water quality designations of all rivers in North Carolina.